 Social media threads

-PNHP president Dr. Adam Gaffney, lead author on this trio of studies, posted a series of Twitter threads upon publication.
+PNHP president Dr. Adam Gaffney, lead author on these studies, posted a series of Twitter threads upon publication.
 Please click on the embedded tweets below for more details, and don’t forget to follow @awgaffney and @PNHP for regular updates on #SinglePayer #MedicareForAll.

 Happy to see our long-underway study published today in the @AnnalsofIM!
 “The Effects on Hospital Utilization of the 1966 and 2014 Health Insurance Coverage Expansions in the United States.”
 1/?https://t.co/ex6Xb9pVzd